Course Introduction to Programming

 }

-When declaring with a value of within aux, that variable only exists and can be accessed within that function.
+Notice that in the code above, the declaration of was made twice.
+However, these two declarations do not refer to the same variable.
+By declaring with the value inside aux, we have that this variable with this value only exists and can be accessed within this function.
 That is, its scope is local to the aux function.
 The same occurs for the variable .
+Similarly, the variable with the value declared in main only exists and can be accessed within that function.

-With this in mind, analyze the code output below:
+With this in mind, analyze the output of the code below:

 #include <stdio.h>